In The Country

 One Of The Best Racquet Sport

-I was watching the Mixed One Wall racquetball final from this year's 3Wall Ball and it had me trying to figure out a way to properly explain why Daniel De La Rosa is a better racquetball player than Kane Waselenchuk.
-I mean If I were to argue my opinion, I'd have to first have to believe De La Rosa is better than Waselenchuk.
+I had a thought.
+Daniel De La Rosa is the best racquetball player on the planet right now and I believe I could argue he is one of the best racquet athletes in the country.
+Consequently, as I watched the Mixed One Wall racquetball final from this year's 3Wall Ball, I was trying to figure out a way to properly explain how Daniel De La Rosa is a better racquetball player than Kane Waselenchuk.
+I mean, If I were to argue my first thought, I'd have to first believe De La Rosa is better than Waselenchuk.
 Hard stop.
-For anyone not familiar with pro racquetball, "De La Rosa is better than Kane Waselenchuk" is a statement that most likely nudges pro racquetball enthusiasts into a moment of pause and will measure it hard.
+For anyone not familiar with pro racquetball, "De La Rosa is a better player than Kane Waselenchuk" is a statement that most likely nudges pro racquetball enthusiasts into a moment of incredulous pause and likely to measure to words hard.
 Really hard.
-Kane at one point in time, was the most dominant pro athlete in his sport, planet-wide.
+Kane at one point in time, was the most dominant pro athlete in any sport, planet-wide.
 Yes, the planet.
 Kane's won 118 International Racquetball Tour pro stops.
 He has amassed 15 US Open Championships, which had a 25-year run as the gold standard of racquetball events.
 His win streaks are legendary and if you throw out matches that ended with DNF, he had one that lasted an incredible 134 tour match wins.
 His next longest win streak was 108 wins and the one before that, 83.
 Ridiculous.
 Kane without a doubt is the winningest player that ever played on the International Racquetball Tour.
-Yet, while watching that One Wall final, I can say, without any doubt in any of my words, that today, Daniel is a better racquetball player than Kane Waselenchuk.
+Yet, while watching that One Wall final, I'm comfortable saying that today, Daniel is a better racquetball player than Kane Waselenchuk.

 I'll restate, I'm watching them play One Wall Racquetball.
 I'll mention here that WOR One Wall rules used at these events are tweaked for indoor player adoption and consistency with indoor racquetball rules.
 NYC rules make it necessary to play with the subtleties you have to master before you can wildly play as you can with indoor racquetball.
 But this isn't about the minor difference in rules.
 It's about how well I think Daniel is playing the format.
 And who he's playing against.
 As I watch, I see Daniel's team playing legit One Wall, with both players in front when on serve.
 Lining up with your partner behind the long line can only be advantageous when playing another team not well versed in One Wall play.
 One Wall is a game of attrition.
 Kane and Michelle start every serve at a significant disadvantage, two against one basically, that is until whoever isn't serving can make their way to the front position.
-(Let me state clearly, I think Kane's learning curve here is crazy steep but that is another conversation altogether.)
-It's my understanding of the one-wall game and my understanding of the sport of racquetball especially, that I'm leaning on here to make these broad, over-reaching statements.
-And if you haven't yet understood, that, though I'm referencing the particular skills I'm seeing during this One Wall match, I am also making a statement about how I view the professional sport of racquetball today.
+(I think Kane's learning curve for outdoor racquetball is crazy steep, but that is a different conversation.)
+It's my knowledge of the one-wall game and my understanding of the sport of racquetball especially, that I'm leaning on here to make this broad, overreaching statement.
+And if you haven't yet understood, though I'm referencing the particular skills I'm seeing during this One Wall match, I am also making a statement about how I view the professional sport of racquetball today.

 All the peripheral distractions aside, there were 3 aspects that inspired me to put these thoughts down.
 First, Kane was playing One Wall racquetball.
 Secondly was the unique comfort and mastery Daniel was showing on the court.
 Third, it wasn't just Outdoor racquetball, it was One Wall.
 In the sphere that is racquetball, with all that I've closely watched and taken the effort to photograph or ever write opinions about, this feels most fitting to drop thoughts that ultimately, I feel most comfortable standing behind.